rafael-santiago/tulip/doc/MANUAL.md

 I could say that the curious numeric notation is what I use the most.
 This numeric notation is handy and allows you to transcribe your ideas to the paper very quickly.
-In my opinion when you are transcribing things, specially by ear, a kind of notation that does not consume you on a *"pencil-time"* is rather useful because your ideas and mind need to flow more freely.
+In my opinion when you are transcribing things, specially by ear, a kind of notation that does not consume you on a *"pencil-time"* is rather useful because your ideas and mind need to flow.

 Okay, you do not know this kind of notation, right?
 Until now...

 ### The numeric notation

 As I said I could not be able to find anything about this in English or any other Language besides Portuguese.
-I am afraid of this is used only by brazilians or portugueses but I am not so sure about (take a look at this [discussion on the Reddit](https://www.reddit.com/r/musictheory/comments/4hqic2/what_is_the_name_of_this_kind_of_notation/)).
+I am afraid of this is used only by Portuguese or Brazilian people but I am not so sure about (take a look at this [discussion on the Reddit](https://www.reddit.com/r/musictheory/comments/4hqic2/what_is_the_name_of_this_kind_of_notation/)).

 This notation is the main idea behind ``Tulip's DSL`` so if you want to master ``Tulip`` you must master this notation before.